grattan/grattex/README.md

   * Create a ShareLaTeX account at [sharelatex.com](https://sharelatex.com) using your @grattaninstitute email address.

 ### Part 1: Copy the template using Github
-  1. Logged into your github account, go to https://github.com/new/import
+  1. Logged into your github account, go to https://github.com/new/import.
-  2. Copy `https://github.com/HughParsonage/grattex` and paste under `Your old repository’s clone URL`
+  2. Copy `https://github.com/HughParsonage/grattex` and paste under `Your old repository’s clone URL`.
-  3. Under `Your new repository details` choose `Grattan` as the owner
+  3. Under `Your new repository details` choose `grattan` as the owner.
-  4. Under `Name` add a detailed name to your project.
-This needs to be able to identify the project now and in the future.
+  4. Under `Name` add a name to your project that will clearly identify the project now and in the future.
 A **good** example is `Energy-2018-stranded-assets`.
-A **bad** example is `he-report`
+A **bad** example is `he-report`.
-  5. Select `Private`
+  5. Select `Private`.
   6. Click `Begin Import`.
 This will take a 2-5 minutes to copy.
 Grab a cuppa': Github will email you when it's finished.
   7. Once it has finished, you have successfully cloned the `grattex` repository (copied the report template).
 Now it's time to open and edit it in ShareLaTeX.

 ### Part 2: Open the template in ShareLaTeX
-  8. Log into your account at [sharelatex.com](https://sharelatex.com)
+  8. Log into your account at [sharelatex.com](https://sharelatex.com).
-  9. Click `New Project > Import from GitHub`
+  9. Click `New Project > Import from GitHub`.
-  10. Locate the file you just created, and click `Import to ShareLaTeX`
+  10. Locate the file you just created, and click `Import to ShareLaTeX`.
-  11. If ShareLaTeX initially fails to compile, this is a bug that can be addressed by going to line 310 of the `Report.tex` file and deleting `\nocite{*}`
+  11. If ShareLaTeX initially fails to compile, search for and delete `\nocite{*}` from `Report.tex`.
-  12. At the top right, click `Share` and add collaborators via their email address
+  12. At the top right, click `Share` and add collaborators via their email address.
   13. And that's it.
 You've now created a new report on Github and ShareLaTeX.

 ## Changelog